• Home

 Start off with an unusual ginger juice or Ethiopian iced tea.
 These subtle but spicy refreshers are made in-house.
 There is also an ouzo-tea, which has a nice kick and helps cool the spices to come.
 Choose from a list of interesting cocktails: the Greenfire Kiss mixes brandy or tequila with Serrano, ginger, olive juice and a dash of vermouth for an unusual combination of flavors.

-Once you have worked your way through the ordering process, the food comes on one large communal platter that takes most of the table space.
+Once you have finished ordering, the food comes on one large communal platter that takes most of the table space.
 The tray is lined with injera with the food piled in sections on top.
 Injera is a spongy traditional flatbread made with fermented tef — a tiny grain native to Ethiopia, and doubles as cutlery – no forks here!
 You tear off a bit and use it to pick up a dollop of food with your right hand.
 This flatbread takes a bit of getting used to.
-In texture it reminds me of old foam-packing material used many years ago.
-The first time I tried injera, I found it really strange.
+In texture, it reminds me of old foam-packing material used many years ago.
+The first time I tried injera, I found it strange.
 It’s not that I didn’t like it… just that it was a new food experience.
 It doesn’t have a lot of flavor except for being slightly sour, rather it is a vehicle to get the food from plate to mouth.
 As the meal progressed the Injera soaked up flavors from the food resting on top of it greatly improving the experience.

 Meat options abound, dominated by two different spice mixtures common in Ethiopian food.
-Beef, Lamb, and Chicken are available in combination with Alicha, a complex sauce made from chopped ginger, garlic, onion, fenugreek, cumin, basil, cardamom, oregano and turmeric giving an amazingly fragrant aura to the dishes.
-The second is Berbere a piquant combination of wine, cumin, clove, cardamom, turmeric, allspice, fenigreek, ginger, chili and garlic.
+Beef, Lamb, and Chicken are available in combination with Alicha, a complex sauce made from chopped ginger, garlic, onion, fenugreek, cumin, basil, cardamom, oregano, and turmeric giving an amazingly fragrant aura to the dishes.
+The second is Berbere a piquant combination of wine, cumin, clove, cardamom, turmeric, allspice, fenugreek, ginger, chili, and garlic.
 Most of the dishes make use of one of these two spice mixtures.

 Kinti-Shara, Giga Tibssi – Sizzling mushroom and beef sautéed in a hot berber sauce ($11.95).
 Alicha Tibs – beef sautéed in mild aromatic Alicha spices ($10.50),

 Overall the food is aromatic and complex spices and tastes explode in the mouth.
-Other restaurants tend to be a little shy on flavor and quality ingredients, substituting with over-the-top hotness.
-Dishes here are spicy but achieve an excellent of balance, never masking the subtle flavors or leaving your mouth scorched.
+Other restaurants tend to be shy on flavor and quality ingredients, substituting with over-the-top hotness.
+Dishes here are spicy but achieve an excellent balance, never masking the subtle flavors or leaving your mouth scorched.

 This is not by any means a perfect restaurant.
 The mustiness of the old building is a bit off-putting.
 The injera bread takes some getting used to.
-I know it is part of the culture and the whole experience but I kept wishing I could skip it and just use a fork.
 On one occasion a dining companion commented that this would be “fantastic food to take home and put over rice”.
 Hardly Ethiopian but I understood his sentiment.
 Queen of Sheba is a place I go to more for the novelty of the experience and the amazing spice blends rather than a frequent stop on my radar.
 The prices are hard to beat and the whole experience is fun.

 Debt cards or cash only.